Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/observability/shopper_insights/_index.md

     ![A screenshot showing the maintenance worker dashboard](./store_manager_dashboard.png)

->**Note:** The suggested prompts user interface widgets at the top of the screen are cosmetic only and are not implemented in this release of Contoso Hypermarket.
+>**Note:** The suggested prompts user interface widgets at the top of the screen are cosmetic only and aren't implemented in this release of Contoso Hypermarket.

 - Users can also interact with Contoso Hypermarket using natural language.
 Click on the [Jumpstart Cerebral](../../cerebral/) icon in the upper right to ask a question about the status of industrial assets.